jboss-fuse/quickstarts/fabric/sap-idoclist-server-fabric/README.md

 >lib.sapidoc3.jar=http://host/path/to/library/sapidoc3.jar
 >lib.sapjco3.nativelib=http://host/path/to/library/\<native-lib\>

-3. Edit the camel context file (`src/main/fabric8/camel.xml`) and modify the `quickstartDestinationData` and `quickstartServerData` beans to match the connection configuration for your SAP instance.
+3. Ensure that the **SAP Instance Configuration Configuration Parameters** in the parent pom.xml file (`../../.pom.xml`) of quick starts project has been set to match the connection configuration for your SAP instance.
 4. Ensure the following `ZFLCUSTOMER_CREATEFROMDATA01` ABAP program is installed and activated in your SAP client:

 		*&---------------------------------------------------------------------*